-Students who do not complete their payment plan obligations by the final day of the semester or do not stay current with their payment plan will be administratively withdrawn unless an extended payment plan has been approved by the Bacone College Chief Operations Officer.
+Students who do not complete their payment plan obligations by the final day of the semester or do not stay current with their payment plan will be administratively withdrawn unless an extended payment plan has been approved.
 Appeals may be made in writing to the President.